Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-III.md

 **F1 Beta Score**

-As we have seen in drawback of using metrics like precision and recall alone would result it false understanding of the model output.
-Based on usecase, we can give importance to precision and recall with help of **F1 Beta score**.
+As we have seen in the drawback of using metrics like precision and recall alone would result in it false understanding of the model output.
+Based on the use case, we can give importance to precision and recall with help of the **F1 Beta score**.

-Find this below snippet from wikipedia:
+Find this below snippet from Wikipedia:

 <center>
 <img src="{{site.url}}/assets/images/ml/f1_beta_score.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>